 I don’t think so, to be fully honest.
 I actually love when a guy has his own “things” – I could imagine such a relationship – we go for a weekend trip, and while I’m in a museum, he goes to watch a movie or attend a concert I’m not much interested in.
 We meet after it’s over.
 I would not call anything “these your (stupid, weird, unclear, you name it) things”, but I would just be happy because he is happy.

 This is nothing like “your things” – this is something that makes you happy.

 It’s unbelievable how many people (men and women) I met so far were not able to understand these values.

-I’m single on this Valentine’s Day.
+I’m single on this Valentine’s Day in 2017.
 I prefer to be single rather than feeling nervous, sad or worried about a wrong person – a wrong person that could be a perfect match for somebody else.